Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 RECOMMENDED RATING

-Retreatment for chronic HCV is recommended utilizing the regimens recommended in the Retreatment section.
-I, C
+Retreatment for chronic HCV is recommended utilizing the regimens recommended in the Retreatment section I, C

-a For decompensated cirrhosis, please refer to the appropriate section.
+a Fordecompensated cirrhosis, please refer to the appropriate section.

-b Unlike the AASLD/IDSA HCV guidance, the AASLD guidelines use the GRADE system to rate recommendations; please see that document for further information about this rating system.
+b Unlike the AASLD/IDSA HCV guidance, the AASLD guidelines use the GRADE system to rate recommendations.
+Please see that document for further information about this rating system.

 The Following Monitoring Is Not Recommended During or After Therapy